DiscordOKBot/OKBot-JDA/README.md

-# OBot-JDA
+# OKBot-JDA
-Implementation of OBot-API in JDA Discord Library.
+Implementation of OKBot-API in JDA Discord Library.